VamsiSangam/hello-github/README.md

 ## Credits

 Liked this idea?
 Well, all credits to this innovative way to help beginners goes to [muan](https://github.com/muan).
 This repo is pretty much same as her repo [hello world](https://github.com/muan/hello-world).
 I am just carrying the idea.
-Do try to contribute to her repository too!
+Feel free to check out her repo too!